sethwbarton/latter-day-texting-tool/README.md

 # Latter-day Texting Tool
-## A Tool for More Efficient Ward Communications
+## A Tool for More Efficient Ward Text Communications

 This tool is meant to be used by communications specialists within wards of the Church of Jesus Christ of Latter-day Saints.
 You can use this tool to easily